Key Learning Points

 Western science would probably suggest ‘peak’ or ‘interval’ training, where you exercise (eg run) flat-out for 30 seconds, then walk or jog for 90 seconds: then repeat 7 more times.
 This takes a while to achieve if you are unfit.
 Don’t push too fast!
 Work up to it gradually.
 But this does have the effect of placing a short-term heavy load on your circulation which, people find, rises to the challenge.

 However, that’s not the Chinese way.
 Even so, for many it works.
 But if you have doubts about your ability, do get professional advice first.

-When it rings, get up, go for a short walk, stretch and bend.
+When it rings, get up, go for a walk; stretch; bend.
 Move your legs!

-This becomes more important as you grow older, because you have less Qi and you have more aches and pains - which discourage movement.
-So Blood easily stagnates for you.
+This becomes more important as you grow older, because you have less Qi and you have more aches and pains – which discourage movement.
+So Blood stagnates even more easily for you.
 All the more important to move regularly.

 Quite apart from that, massage makes you feel great!

 What about Reflexology? – I hear you ask.
 Reflexology is great, and stimulates your body in many ways, but I believe that all-over body massage is, for the purpose of reducing Blood Stasis, better.

 Guasha is a special way of scraping the surface of the body.
 It reveals the presence of Blood Stasis and by revealing it, allows it to move.

 The only problem is it leaves marks behind, though they do heal after a few days.
 A rule of thumb is that the longer the marks take to go, the deeper was the Blood Stasis.